Port of Baltimore

-Helen Delich Bentley Port of Baltimore is a shipping port along the tidal basins of the three branches of the Patapsco River in Baltimore, Maryland on the upper northwest shore of the Chesapeake Bay.
-It is the nation's largest port facilities for specialized cargo (roll-on/roll-off ships) and passenger facilities.
+The Helen Delich Bentley Port of Baltimore is a shipping port along the tidal basins of the three branches of the Patapsco River in Baltimore, Maryland, on the upper northwest shore of the Chesapeake Bay.
+It is the nation's largest port facility for specialized cargo (roll-on/roll-off ships) and passenger facilities.
 It is operated by the Maryland Port Administration (MPA), a unit of the Maryland Department of Transportation.

-During a 2006 celebration of the port's 300th birthday, the port was renamed in honor of Helen Delich Bentley (1923–2016), a former longtime U.S. Representative (Congresswoman) to the United States Congress (1985–1995) from Baltimore.
-She was also a former maritime reporter/editor for The Baltimore Sun, local major daily newspaper.
+Founded in 1706, the port was renamed in 2006 for Helen Delich Bentley (1923–2016), who represented Baltimore as a U.S. Representative for a decade and who had also been a maritime reporter and editor for The Baltimore Sun daily newspaper.